ubaidxai/ubaidxai/README.md

   <li>I'm an <b>AI Engineer</b>, based in Pakistan</li>
   <li>I Design, Build, and Automate whatever pops into my head.</li>
   <li>Ask me About Python, AI, Automation, ML, and Backend.</li>
+  <li>I'm also a Gold Medalist Mathematician, a teacher, and sometimes a footballer too.</li>
   <!-- <li>I got bunch of pinned projects, but my favourite is the "".</li> -->
   <!-- 🎓🌱⚡ -->
 </ul>